confluentinc/examples/ccloud/docs/beginner-cloud.rst

       ccloud kafka acl create --allow --service-account 104349 --operation READ --topic demo-topic-4 ccloud kafka acl create --allow --service-account 104349 --operation READ  --consumer-group demo-consumer-1

-Next we will bring up our monitoring services and client applications.

 #.
-Prior to starting any docker containers, dreate an api-key for the ``cloud`` resource with the command below.
+Prior to starting any docker containers, create an api-key for the ``cloud`` resource with the command below.
 The
    `ccloud-exporter <https://github.com/Dabz/ccloudexporter/blob/master/README.md>`_ will use the key and secret to authenticate to |ccloud|. ``ccloud-exporter`` queries the `Confluent Metrics API <https://docs.confluent.io/cloud/current/monitoring/metrics-api.html>`_